 A bile leak is a hole in the bile-duct system that causes bile to spill into the abdominal cavity.
 Bile is a substance produced by the liver to help digest fat in the food you eat.
-The gallbladder stores bile and is a small, pear-shaped sac located below your liver in the right upper abdomen.
-In some people, bile in the gallbladder hardens and forms gallstones which may cause symptoms of indigestion, pain, and yellowing of the skin.
-The gallbladder may be surgically removed to treat symptoms related to gallstones and bile leaks occur in approximately 1 % of patients following gallbladder surgery.
+The gallbladder may be surgically removed to treat symptoms related to gallstones.
+Bile leaks occur in approximately 1 % of patients following gallbladder surgery.

 What are the symptoms of a bile leak?